 Has all this talk of smothered awesomeness left you as . . . breathless as it has me?

-Smothered or “wet” burritos abound in New Mexico.
+Smothered or “wet” burritos abound in the Southwest.
 What and where is your smothered food of choice?

 Featured photo, Crawfish Étouffée, Wikipedia.